 All of this is great news but, thanks to the way Apple works, there are a couple of issues.
 Firstly, it is not possible to change the default web browser is iOS, so while you can take advantage of the great new features that are available in Chrome, you can’t make it load automatically when you click a link in an email.
 Secondly, the browser is forced to use the same rendering engine as Safari, which means that Google is not able to do everything it might want to with its browser.
 That said, this is still a superb app and whether you have been looking for a Safari alternative or not, you should check it out for yourself.

-Chrome 45 for iOS brings these changes:
+The latest version of Chrome 53 for iOS brings these changes:

 A great alternative browser for iOS – it’s great to see the competition opening up and for users to be able to benefit from the features they’re used to in desktop browsers.